All Episodes

 That's the problem.

-I mean, you know, I put on you know, a COVID-10 at least.
+I mean, I put on, you know, COVID-10 at least.

 I'm ordering so much food now because I love my friends in the restaurant business trying to support them.

-Um, anyway, but you know, then then yesterday you got Biden and Harris both, you know, claiming a double standard by cops in the U U.S. That's it's I I don't even know exactly what they're referring to.
+Anyway, but, you know, then yesterday you got Biden and Harris both, you know, claiming a double standard by cops in the U.S.

-Now, I granted I didn't think anybody should have gone in the Capitol, but didn't deserve to get killed over it.
+Now, I granted, I didn't think anybody should have gone in the Capitol, but didn't deserve to get killed over it.

 And, you know, so it's selective moral outrage.

-You know, supporting the bail, raising money, bail funds in the wake of the Minneapolis riots.
+Has anyone forgotten Kamala Harris, a massive supporter of the LA Defund the Police movement, you know, supporting the bail, raising money, bail funds in the wake of the Minneapolis riots and Biden staffers also supporting this idiotic bail fund.

 This all happened.